Baseball card: 1948–1980

 Bowman was the major producer of baseball cards from 1948 to 1952.
-In 1952, Topps began to produce large sets of cards as well.
+In 1952, Topps began to produce large sets of cards as well, releasing its first, created by Topps employee Sy Berger and publisher, Woody Gelman.
+The set is considered by collectors as the first modern baseball card set due to the new full-color photos, facsimile autographs, and the inclusion of statistics and bios printed on the back.
 The 1952 Topps set is the most sought-after post-World War set among collectors because of the scarcity of the Mickey Mantle rookie card, the first Mantle card issued by Topps.
 Although it is not his true rookie card (that honor belongs to his 1951 Bowman card), it is still considered the ultimate card to own of the post-war era.

-Topps and Bowman then competed for customers and for the rights to any baseball players' likeness.
+Topps and Bowman then competed for customers and the rights to any baseball players' likeness.
 Two years later, Leaf stopped producing cards.
 In 1956, Topps bought out Bowman and enjoyed a largely unchallenged position in the U.S. market for the next two decades.
 From 1952 to 1969, Topps always offered five- or six-card nickel wax packs, and in 1952–1964 also offered one-card penny packs.

 In the 1970s, Topps increased the cost of wax packs from 10 to 15 cents (with 8–14 cards depending on year) and also offered cello packs (typically around 18–33 cards) for 25 cents.
 Rack packs containing 39–54 cards could also be had for between 39 and 59 cents per pack.